umputun/tg-spam/README.md

 - `GET /users` - get the list of approved users.
 The response is a json object with the following fields:
   - `user_ids` - array of user ids

+_for the real examples of http requests see [webapp.rest](https://github.com/umputun/tg-spam/blob/master/webapp.rest) file._

+**how it works**

+The server is using the same spam detection logic as the bot itself.
+It is using the same set of samples and the same set of parameters.
+The only difference is that the server is not banning users and deleting messages.
+It also doesn't assume any particular flow user should follow.
+For example, the `/check` api call doesn't update dynamic spam/ham samples automatically.

+However, if users want to update spam/ham dynamic samples, they should call the corresponding endpoint `/update/<spam|ham>`.
+On the other hand, updating the approved users list is a part of the `/check` api call, so user doesn't need to call it separately.
+In case if the list of approved users should be managed by the client application, it is possible to call `/users` endpoints directly.

+Generally, this is a very basic server, but should be sufficient for most use cases.
+If a user needs more functionality, it is possible to run the bot [as a library](#using-tg-spam-as-a-library) and implement custom logic on top of it.

 ## Example of docker-compose.yml

 This is an example of a docker-compose.yml file to run the bot.
 It is using the latest stable version of the bot from docker hub and running as a non-root user with uid:gid 1000:1000 (matching host's uid:gid) to avoid permission issues with mounted volumes.
 The bot is using the host timezone and has a few super-users set.
 It is logging to the host directory `./log/tg-spam` and keeps all the dynamic data files in `./var/tg-spam`.
 The bot is using the admin chat and has a secret to protect generated links.
 It is also using the default set of samples and stop words.